devtank-ltd/mk_initrc/README.md

     resize2fs /dev/vda1 30G # Resize to small that new partition size, in this case 30G for 32G
     gdisk /dev/vda  # Delete p1 and recreate as 32G, then create fresh partion in empty space resize2fs /dev/vda1 # Resize filesystem to what is aligned 32G
-    reboot -f # Hold on to your butts!
+    reboot -f # Hold on to your butt!